Snehangshu Kanta Acharya Institute of Law

 Snehangshu Kanta Acharya Institute of Law (popularly known as S.K.A.I.L) is a college of legal education in Kalyani, West Bengal.
-This college is having its own campus on an area of seven acres of land within the campus of University of Kalyani, adjacent to the University entrance gate.
+This college is having its own campus on an area of seven acres of land within the campus of the University of Kalyani, adjacent to the University entrance gate.
 It was established in the year 2004.
-The college is affiliated to University of Kalyani.
+The college is affiliated to the University of Kalyani.
 This college is also approved by the Bar Council of India and recognised by the University Grants Commission.

 History

 The institute was established by Sikkim Bengal Education Trust in 2004 on the campus of Kalyani University.
 It is named after Snehansu Kanta Acharya Bar-at-Law, the former Advocate General of the Government of West Bengal, known for his contributions in the field of law and politics.
 The college was inaugurated on 30 June 2004 by Mr. Jyoti Basu, former Chief Minister of West Bengal.